wzk1015/video-bgm-generation/README.md

 Inference requires one GPU.
 You can try our [colab notebook](https://colab.research.google.com/github/wzk1015/video-bgm-generation/blob/main/CMT.ipynb) to run inference.

-It is recommended to use videos *less than 2 minutes*, otherwise it gets really slow
+It is recommended to use videos *less than 2 minutes*, otherwise, it gets really slow

 * Resize the video into 360p